CNES/S1Tiling/docs/exit-codes.rst

         Cache disk full (when using option :option:`--cache-before-ortho
         <S1Processor --cache-before-ortho>`)
   * - 71
-    - An empty data safe has been found and needs to be removed so it can be fetched again.
+    - An empty data safe has been found and needs to be removed, so it can be fetched again.
 See the log produced.
   * - 72
     - Error detected in the configuration file.
 See the log produced.